imagej/imagej.github.io/_pages/events/wiki-grand-opening/how-to-help.md

 4. Not a permanent downside, but be aware that there are still a few pages that have not been organized into their proper places.
 Any page that _is in the top-level `_pages` folder_ and _starts with a capital letter_ still needs to be renamed and moved into the right place.
-As of this writing, there are 11 such pages.
+See question 4 below for more about this.

 5. Another temporary issue is that we are not 100% done fixing the media
    includes: `img`, `video`, and `gallery`.
 The `img` and `video` includes